carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline.md

 - Two output arguments; the transformed training features dataset location and the data preparation pipeline location.

 In this approach, we will be passing the location of the data preparation pipeline and the transformed features data as pipeline parameters.
 Nonetheless, as we have seen previously, other methods are possible.

-The pipeline step will hence call the **pipeline_fit_transform_save()**, passing the train features data to obtain the data-transformer and the transformed data features.
-The transformed data is then saved to the specified location and registered as an AzureML model.

 ```python
 '''